parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges.md

 **Tip:** Some people find it helpful to write down exactly what they do each night before bed.
 That can raise awareness of your evening routines and help you think about how you might change that routine to help you sleep better.

-If you are experiencing sleep disturbance, see the *Symptom Management* pages.
+If you are experiencing sleep disturbance, see the <a href="/learn/managing-symptoms/sleep" class="internal-link">_Sleep Disturbances_</a> page and <a href="/learn/managing-symptoms/dreams" class="internal-link">_Dreams_</a> .

----

 ### Relaxation
 Doing something relaxing can help to reduce stress and improve your mental wellbeing.
 Although life can be busy, it is important to try to do things you enjoy.
 This might be listening to music, reading a book, going for a walk, or getting creative by painting or colouring.
 You might try to carve out a regular time or times in your daily routine for a relaxation activity.

-See the *Mind* website for tips on how to add relaxation into your daily life.
+See the <a href="https://www.mind.org.uk/information-support/tips-for-everyday-living/relaxation/relaxation-tips/#.XaRamflKi70" class="external-link" target="_blank" rel="noopener noreferrer">Mind</a> website for tips on how to add relaxation into your daily life.
 They also describe relaxation exercises you can try.
-You can find the link in our *More Information* section.
+You can find more links to useful information and guidance at the bottom of this page.

----

 ### Breathing strategies
 Practising breathing techniques can help you to learn how to breathe more deeply and feel calmer.